 4. Install a water-efficient showerhead

-Hot water accounts for a large chunk of your power bill.
-A water-efficient showerhead is one of the most cost-effective ways to save.
+Heating water accounts for a large chunk of your energy bill.
+A water-efficient showerhead is one of the most cost-effective ways to save water use.
 They are also quite easy to install.

 5. Insulate your roof